Intermaqu/JavaScriptMastering/README.md

 # JavaScriptMastering

-This repo is created to track development of my JS skills
+This repository is created to track my skills and its development in javascript.